bmaltais/kohya_ss/README.md

     - Not tested in multi-GPU environment.
 Please report any bugs.
   - `--cache_latents_to_disk` option automatically enables `--cache_latents` option when specified. [#438](https://github.com/kohya-ss/sd-scripts/issues/438)
   - Fixed a bug in `gen_img_diffusers.py` where latents upscaler would fail with a batch size of 2 or more.
+  - Fix issue with using earlier version than python 3.10 in Linux.
+Thanks @Whyjsee
 * 2023/04/24 (v21.5.6)
     - Fix triton error
     - Fix issue with merge lora path with spaces